In Hampi you can spend a lifetime do bouldering and still left with many problems yet to be attempted.

 The purists among the boulderers may not to like to see it, but Hampi has a large number of giant boulders that is split apart vertically.
 As a boulderer sometimes these create campus board like problems for you.

 In fact the 16th century artisans who used the granite to build the temples and other monumental structures in Hampi split these boulders.
 The split face of the boulders is so flat.
 It appears as if these were sliced like cake with a sharp knife.
 Far from it they used a novel technique using dry wooden pegs and water to split the boulders to the size.
 A chain of holes (along the line of split) were drilled on the boulder surface.
+The dry wooden pegs were then driven into these holes.

 Poured water continuously allowing the wooden pegs to get soaked and expanded gradually.
 That forced the boulder to split open in one go.
 And only god alone knows how many elephants they used to move these blocks to the work site.
 Along the top edge of the split boulders you can see the grove like feature of the half split drill hole.
 Also when you move around the ruins site, you will come across many such series of drill holes on the boulder surface, without any split, probably an abandoned attempt.